MewsSystems/gitbook-connector-api/operations/addresses.md

 ## Get all addresses

-Returns all addresses associated with the accounts within an enterprise.
+Returns all addresses associated with the specified accounts within the enterprise.
+This operation uses [Pagination](../guidelines/pagination.md)

 ### Request